If folks did hill sprints training as much as they do cardio – we would all be lean and strong.

 Builds mental strength

 As I mentioned earlier, hill sprints are quite challenging.
 It takes a lot of determination to sprint up a hill at maximum speed.

 So, doing hill sprints frequently will toughen you up and increase your mental strength.
 Which means you’ll be able to push through workouts and become better at handling life challenges.

 Increases cardiovascular endurance

 If you’ve ever sprinted on a hill you know how it feels when you get at the top.
 The chest is pounding and burning.
 That’s because hill sprints push the heart and the lungs to the limit.

 This strengthens your cardiovascular system and improves your endurance.
-Therefore, you’ll be able to run longer distances than before.
+Therefore, you’ll be

 High testosterone levels make it easy to build muscle and boost sex drive.
 And studies show that short high intensity exercises increase testosterone.

 In fact, hill sprints don’t raise cortisol which is known to slow muscle growth and cause weight gain.